 - Anything used to get drugs or narcotics into the body

-After an individual is charged with possession of drug paraphernalia the court system will decide if the items are indeed considered paraphernalia.
+After an individual is charged with possession the court system will decide if the items are indeed considered paraphernalia.
 The court will look at a few things when determining this, including statements that the accused made, whether the accused is the owner of the paraphernalia, any residue that is found in the paraphernalia, and skiilled testimony in regards to what the paraphernalia that was found is typically used for.

 The prosecutor in Miami, Florida will try to prove beyond a reasonable doubt that the defendant either had the possession of drug paraphernalia in their hand, hidden in their clothing, on their body, or if the drug paraphernalia was in close proximity.

 Possession of drug paraphernalia is considered to be a misdemeanor of the first degree in Miami, Florida.
 An individual who is found guilty of a first degree misdemeanor can be fined up to $1000 and/or spend up to a year in jail.
-Even though the crime of possession of drug paraphernalia is generally considered to be a less serious criminal defense it can still result in some serious consequences.
+Even though the crime of possession is generally considered to be a less serious criminal defense it can still result in some serious consequences.

 By hiring an attorney who has experience in defending clients who have been charged it is very possible to have penalties reduced, charges reduced, or a complete dismissal of charges.
 A properly prepared drug attorney will be able to help its client avoid serious charges even if the evidence stacked against them for possession of drug paraphernalia is overwhelming.
 If an attorney is not hired to help defend a person against the charge of possession of drug paraphernalia in Miami, Florida they are likely to be subject to the following consequences: